How Platinum Group Metals Are Used in Jewelry

 Rings plated with black ruthenium

 Jewelry can also be plated with ruthenium, which gives it a glossy finish that protects against scratching and tarnishing.
 As with rhodium plating, this can provide either a bright white finish, or a dark one.
-If the jewelry features diamonds or other white gems, a black ruthenium coating can make them appear brighter and sparklier by contrast.
+If the jewelry features diamonds or other white gems, a dark coating can make them appear brighter and sparklier by contrast.

-Ruthenium Quick Facts
+Ruthenium Quick Facts Chart

 Chemical SymbolRuMohs Hardness6.5